dmayle/puppet-osx/README.md

 ### Dock Settings

 * `osx::dock::2d` - use the old flat dock style
-* `osx::dock::clear_dock` - ensures the dock only contains apps that are running
+* `osx::dock::clear` - ensures the dock only contains apps that are running
 * `osx::dock::disable` - disable the dock by setting a long autohide-delay
 * `osx::dock::dim_hidden_apps` - dims icons of hidden apps
 * `osx::dock::hide_indicator_lights` - remove the indicator lights below running